Skip to main content

 There are a number of defenses to a public disclosure claim.
 Below, you'll find explanations of some of the most common defenses:

-Whether the public has a legitimate interest in the facts-at-issue is a question that depends on the context of the case, and one in which there is no particular formula for the courts to follow.
-Whether this defense can be effectively asserted will depend largely on whether the person involved has made him or herself - in a temporary newsworthy capacity or a more permanent celebrity capacity - something of a public figure.
-In such cases, details of their private lives are more likely to be considered items of legitimate public interest.
+Whether the public has a legitimate concern or interest in the facts at issue is an important question.
+It depends on the context of the case.
+There is no particular formula for the courts to follow.
+Whether this defense can be effectively asserted will depend on whether the plaintiff has made themselves newsworthy.
+They may have temporarily entered the limelight, or they may have a more permanent celebrity capacity.
+In cases involving public figures, details of their private lives are more likely to be considered items of legitimate public interest.
 The passage of time may lessen the public interest in a given fact (the newsworthiness of it), which may weaken this defense.

 Consent